Hari-uwa/Web_dev22/README.md

 ## 4. How to launch the application

-1. Virtual environment
+1. **Virtual environment**

-- Open your terminal and run the following commands:
+    - Activate python virtual environment `$ python -m venv venv` followed by `$ source venv/bin/activate`

+2. **Run the app**
-- Use pip or pip3 to install all the required packages `pip3 install -r requirements.txt`
+    - Use pip or pip3 to install all the required packages `pip install -r requirements.txt`
     - Run the application
     `flask run`

+    You will see the following:
+    ```
+    * Serving Flask app 'numberloo.py' (lazy loading)
+    * Environment: production
+    WARNING: This is a development server.
+Do not use it in a production deployment.
+    Use a production WSGI server instead.
+    * Debug mode: off
+    * Running on http://127.0.0.1:5000 (Press CTRL+C to quit)
+    ```

+    **This starts the apps running on local host at port 5000 http://127.0.0.1:5000 or http://localhost:5000**

-- If the Web Application cannot run, check the environmental variable `FLASK_APP=start.py` and store it as environmental variable
+    - If the web application cannot run, check the environment variable `FLASK_APP=numberloo.py` and store it
+    - If you want to turn on debug mode, you can install python-dotenv package `pip install python-dotenv` and put `$ export FLASK_ENV=development`

 ## 5. About the database
 The Web Application comes with an existing database named 'app.db, it contains several user accounts.